 Open and Save in the Blazor Image Editor component

-The Blazor Image Editor component supports to import an image into the canvas, it must first be converted into a blob object.
-The Uploader component can be used to facilitate the process of uploading an image from the user interface.
-Once the image has been uploaded, it can then be converted into a blob and drawn onto the canvas.
+The Blazor Image Editor component supports importing an image into the canvas by converting it into a blob object.
+The Uploader component facilitates uploading an image from the user interface.
+After the upload, the image can be converted into a blob and drawn onto the canvas.

 Supported image formats

-The Image Editor control supports three common image formats: PNG, JPEG, and SVG.
-These formats allow you to work with a wide range of image files within the Image Editor.
+The Image Editor control supports five common image formats: PNG, JPEG, SVG, WEBP, and BMP.
+These formats enable working with a wide range of image files within the Image Editor.

 Open an image

-The OpenAsync method in the Blazor Image Editor component offers the capability to open an image by providing it in different formats.
-This method accepts various types of arguments, such as a base64-encoded string, raw image data, or a hosted/online URL.
-You can pass either the file name or the actual image data as an argument to the OpenAsync method, and it will load the specified image into the image editor component.
-This flexibility allows you to work with images from different sources and formats, making it easier to integrate and manipulate images within the Image Editor component.
+The OpenAsync method in the Blazor Image Editor component opens an image provided in different formats.
+This method accepts a base64-encoded string, raw image data, or a hosted/online URL.
+Pass either the file name or the actual image data as an argument to OpenAsync to load the image into the Image Editor component.
+This flexibility supports images from various sources and formats.

-Note: To load the image in the image editor, the image is placed within the application’s “wwwroot” folder.
+Note: To load an image in the Image Editor, place the image within the application’s “wwwroot” folder.

 @using Syncfusion.Blazor.ImageEditor